 The MCO posts the STAR+PLUS HCBS program ISP to TxMedCentral in the MCO's ISP folder, following the naming instructions in Section 5110.
 The MCO posts Form H3676 to TxMedCentral in the SPW folder, following instructions in Section 5110.

-If the MCO does not post an ISP within 45 days after PSU staff posted Form H3676, Part A, PSU staff notify by email the health plan manager assigned to the MCO.
+If the MCO does not post an ISP within 45 days after PSU staff posted Form H3676, Part A, PSU staff notify by email the Managed Care Compliance & Operations (MCCO) staff assigned to the MCO.

 Within five business days of receipt of all required STAR+PLUS HCBS program eligibility documentation, PSU staff verify eligibility based on Medicaid eligibility, medical necessity and level of care (MN/LOC), and an ISP cost within the individual's assessed cost limit based on the established Resource Utilization Group value.